‘A lot of good energy’: Ivanka Trump optimistic her father will take Granite State

-MANCHESTER, N.H.
-(WHDH) - President Donald Trump is hitting the campaign trail in New Hampshire Monday drawing thousands of supporters to the Southern New Hampshire University arena.
+BEDFORD, N.H.
+(WHDH) - President Donald Trump hit the campaign trail in New Hampshire on Monday, drawing thousands of supporters to the Southern New Hampshire University Arena.

 Vice President Mike Pence and first daughter Ivanka Trump also traveled to the Granite State in support of the president, stopping at local diners and speaking to potential voters ahead of the first-in-the-nation primary.